Course Outline

 • Node.js/TypeScript: Express

-• LangChain components: Memory, Chains, Agents, Tools, multi-turn conversation, and fallback chaining.
+• Utilizing LangChain components such as Memory, Chains, Agents, Tools, multi-turn conversation, and fallback chaining to enhance functionality.

-• Parsing technical documents using Markdown, PDF, Swagger, CSV with LangChain/LlamaIndex.
+• Parsing technical documents in various formats: Markdown, PDF, Swagger, CSV using LangChain/LlamaIndex for government projects.

-• Working with embeddings: MiniLM, Instructor XL, OpenAI embeddings, Mistral local embedding.
+• Working with embeddings: MiniLM, Instructor XL, OpenAI embeddings, Mistral local embedding for enhanced accuracy.

-• Managing vector stores: Weaviate, Qdrant, ChromaDB, Pinecone – ranking and nearest-neighbor tuning.
+• Managing vector stores: Weaviate, Qdrant, ChromaDB, Pinecone—focusing on ranking and nearest-neighbor tuning to enhance search capabilities.

-• Implementing low-confidence fallbacks to alternate LLMs or retrievers.
+• Implementing low-confidence fallbacks to alternate LLMs or retrievers for robust performance.

-• PII masking, prompt contamination control, context sanitization, and token encryption.
+• PII masking, prompt contamination control, context sanitization, and token encryption to ensure data security in government applications.

-• Prompt/output tracing: audit trails and unique IDs for each LLM call.
+• Prompt/output tracing: creating audit trails and unique IDs for each LLM call to maintain accountability.

-• Setting up self-hosted LLM servers (Ollama + Mistral), GPU optimization, and 4-bit/8-bit quantization.
+• Setting up self-hosted LLM servers (Ollama + Mistral), optimizing GPU usage, and implementing 4-bit/8-bit quantization for efficient resource utilization in government environments.

-• Kubernetes-based deployment: Helm charts, autoscaling, and warm start optimization.
+• Kubernetes-based deployment: using Helm charts, autoscaling, and warm start optimization to ensure reliable service delivery.

 1. Prompt-Based JavaScript Refactoring

-• Multi-step prompting: detect code smells → propose refactor → generate unit tests → inline documentation.
+• Multi-step prompting process: detect code smells → propose refactor → generate unit tests → inline documentation for enhanced code quality.

 2. Scala Test Generation

-• Property-based test creation using Copilot vs Claude; measure coverage and edge-case generation.
+• Property-based test creation using Copilot vs Claude; measuring coverage and edge-case generation to improve testing efficiency.

 3. AI Microservice Wrapper

-• REST endpoint that accepts prompts, forwards to LLM via function-calling, logs results, and manages fallback logic.
+• REST endpoint that accepts prompts, forwards to LLM via function-calling, logs results, and manages fallback logic for seamless integration.

 4. Full RAG Pipeline

-• Simulated documents → indexing → embedding → retrieval → search interface with ranking metrics.
+• Simulated documents → indexing → embedding → retrieval → search interface with ranking metrics to optimize document management.

 5. Multi-Model Deployment

-• Containerized setup with Claude as the main model and Ollama as a quantized fallback; monitoring via Grafana with alert thresholds.
+• Containerized setup with Claude as the primary model and Ollama as a quantized fallback; monitoring via Grafana with alert thresholds for continuous performance tracking.

-• Shared Git repository containing code samples, wrappers, and prompt tests.
+• Shared Git repository containing code samples, wrappers, and prompt tests for government use.

-• Benchmark report: latency, token cost, coverage metrics.
+• Benchmark report detailing latency, token cost, and coverage metrics to inform decision-making.

-• Preconfigured Grafana dashboard for LLM interaction monitoring.
+• Preconfigured Grafana dashboard for monitoring LLM interactions in real-time.

-• Comprehensive technical PDF documentation and versioned prompt library.
+• Comprehensive technical PDF documentation and versioned prompt library to support ongoing development and maintenance.

 Troubleshooting